marionzhu/Streamit-Dashboard/README.md

+## About Project
+Use streamlit to create a dashboard with the dataset jobs to give some insight about jobs in data field.

 ## About Dataset
 - work_year: The year in which the data was recorded.
 This field indicates the temporal context of the data, important for understanding salary trends over time.